-- 35.1.4 Appointment of Head of Paid Service.
-The full council will make the appointment of the Head of Paid Service following the recommendation of a short list for such an appointment by a committee of the Council.
+- 35.1.4 Appointment of the Chief Executive.
+The full council will make the appointment of the Chief Executive following the recommendation of a short list for such an appointment by a committee of the Council.
 That committee must include at least one member of the executive but must not comprise a majority of members of the executive. - 35.1.5 Appointment of Chief Officers, Statutory Officers and Deputy Chief Officers.
 The full Council will appoint statutory chief officers and statutory officers.
 A committee of the Council may appoint non-statutory chief officers and deputy chief officers.
 That committee must include at least one member of the executive but must not comprise a majority of members of the executive.